+Yes.
 Communities of color, who face disparate health outcomes, are already in a disadvantaged position with respect to access to sexual and reproductive health care due to the effects of systemic racism.
 These include the locations of many facilities in predominantly-white areas, financial constraints related to the wealth gap, and mistrust of the medical profession (and gynecology in particular) due to its racist history and their lived experiences of racism as patients.
-Furthermore, the maternal mortality rates of Black women are three to four times higher than those of white women, which makes it even more important that they be able to access sexual and reproductive healthcare.
-When people of color access reproductive health care, they deserve to do so at clinics where they can be safe.
-Additionally, we expect that communities of color will benefit from additional funds to help with the expenses associated with abortion care.
+Furthermore, the maternal mortality rates of Black women are three to four times higher than those of white women, which makes it even more important that they be able to access sexual and reproductive healthcare with dignity.
+When people of color access reproductive health care, they deserve to do so free of intimidation from largely white antichoice crowds.